ckeditor/ckeditor5-dev/README.md

 1. Make sure the `#master` branch is up-to-date: `git fetch && git checkout master && git pull`.
 1. Prepare a release branch: `git checkout -b release-[YYYYMMDD]` where `YYYYMMDD` is the current day.
-1. Generate the changelog entries: `yarn run release:prepare-changelog`.
+1. Generate the changelog entries: `pnpm run release:prepare-changelog`.
 1. Commit all changes and prepare a new pull request targeting the `#master` branch.
 1. Ping the `@ckeditor/ckeditor-5-platform` team to review the pull request and trigger the release process.